opengeospatial/OGC-Web-API-Guidelines/README.md

 Use of the query string to select resources is highly resource specific and must be described on a case by case basis.

-### Principle #7 – Error Handling and use of HTTP Status Codes
+### Principle #7 – Make Responses Clear

-*Note: Error Codes are the developers insight into your API.
-So be precise and as detailed as possible.
-Error handling is often one of the biggest complaints when using an API.*

-Associate each error situation of your API with the appropriate HTTP status code (see also Principle #8).

-However, you may also consider supporting a "switch off" that always returns a status code 200 plus additional (debug / insight) information in the HTTP response body

-    e.g. ?suppress_response_codes=true

-Return detailed human readable error no. + description + information on how to fix things + contact details

-    { "developer_message": "…",
-      "user_message": "...",
-      "error_code": "...",
-      "contact_details": "..."
-    }

-### Principle #8 – Use of HTTP Status Codes

-More then 70 HTTP status codes exist (summary in RFC 7231).
-You should reduce the use in your API to the most important ones.
+Use HTTP Status Codes from RFC7231 to indicate the results of the request.
+Since more than 70 status codes exist, reduce the use in your API to the most important ones.
 For example:

 | Option Set #1 – Basic set |  Option Set #2 – Additional
 | -- | --